frncsdrk/renaissance/README.md

-# potion
+# renaissance
 healing js components

 Heavily inspired by [twitter's flightjs](https://flightjs.github.io/).
-potion is a little slimmer though.
+renaissance is a little slimmer though.

 ## usage
-potion is based on requirejs.
+renaissance is based on requirejs.
 So I recommend you to read a little about how to use it on their site.
-Below are some simple examples on how to use potion.
+Below are some simple examples on how to use renaissance.
 You can also have a look in the demo directory of this project to see a simple project outline.

 ### example application layout
 ```